capturcus/deadfish/README.md

 "Physical" objects, that are supposed to collide with players and mobs, need to have their visual and collision parts constructed separately - place a sprite (or a few) on the `objects` layer and then create a collision mask on `collision` layer with a circle or polygon shape.
 This may seem like unnecessary work, but it gives much more freedom and it's not that tedious if you consider [Tips & Tricks](#tips-&-tricks).

+Using this layer you can also create "overlaying decorations" - just add an object without a collision mask.

 #### Hiding spots

 Hiding spots need to be created in two parts, visible and "mechanical", similarly to collisions.
 Sprites of a group that makes a hiding spot are linked to the hidingspot object by its name.
 Create a shape on `hidingspots` layer and give it a `name` property.
 Then set the type property of all sprites that make the hiding spot to `hidingspot` and add a custom property `hspotName` with the value equal to the aforementioned name.
 [Tips & Tricks](#tips-&-tricks) might help with easy creation.